alirezamotalebikhah/Postgres/README.md

 ## 🤝 Community & Support

-- **YouTube Comments**: Ask questions directly on the video lessons
 - **GitHub Issues**: Report problems or suggest improvements for this repository
 - **Community Discussion**: Connect with other learners following the same tutorial

-## 📞 Getting Help

-If you encounter issues while following the tutorial:

-1. **Check the video comments** - others may have faced similar issues
-2. **Review the code carefully** - ensure you've copied everything correctly
-3. **Create an issue** in this repository with:
-   - Which lesson you're working on
-   - The error message you're seeing
-   - Your operating system and Python version

 ## 🙏 Acknowledgments